Name: Taaha Tahir Ahmed

 Q7.
 What made you choose the industry you work in and what are its pros and cons?

-My interest in law was sparked with intellectual property, however after doing my post graduate degree, I have realised my heart is in litigation.
+My interest in law was sparked with intellectual property, however after doing my postgraduate degree, I realised my heart is in litigation.
 Being a lawyer is challenging and demanding.
-I enjoy working under pressure situations and having to deal with unique challenges.
+I enjoy working under pressureand having to deal with unique challenges.
 The cons are that this field requires a lot of dedication and sacrifice.

 Q8.
 What are the top three tips you would give to current students and recent graduates who are looking for a similar career to yourself?

 - Your grades matter.
-Study hard, however everyone has good grades, differentiate yourself.
+Study hard, and differentiate yourself.